 Bucket is using the following infrastructure for queing and hosting data:

-All data is hosted in the US East region.
+All data is hosted in the EU West region.
 All of our hosting providers are SOC2 Type 2 certified and all hosting providers perform daily backups.

 Concurrency and rate limiting #

 We employ several layers to protect against abuse and DoS attacks, including Heroku's DDoS Mitigation

 .
 Our servers gracefully queue requests when under high load, using Confluent Kafka, and handles them at a safe pace.